ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>I never thought “do not hallucinate” works.</blockquote>

-<h3>4.
-Shifting Mac: Creating a cloud native pipeline for iOS engineers - <a href="https://medium.com/@VanguardTech/shifting-mac-creating-a-cloud-native-pipeline-for-ios-engineers-ba56a18b8309" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. iPhone 16 Launch Event Revealed: My Take On The Latest Rumours - <a href="https://medium.com/macoclock/iphone-16-launch-event-revealed-my-take-on-the-latest-rumours-630584dd6082" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vanguard Tech`**
+✍️ **posted by `Mark Ellis`**

-<blockquote>Vanguard moves iOS builds from Macs to AWS’s macOS EC2, boosting CI/CD efficiency for global teams.</blockquote>
+<blockquote>I genuinely can’t believe that iPhone season is nearly upon us, but here we are, heading relentlessly towards Apple’s biggest event of the…</blockquote>

 <h3>5.
 How the Medium iOS team works effectively with legacy code - <a href="https://medium.com/medium-eng/how-the-medium-ios-team-works-effectively-with-legacy-code-0a9ddc45df19" target="_blank" rel="noopener noreferrer">link</a></h3>